 Where ever you decide to keep your worms be mindful of the temperatures.
 Worms perform the best in temperature ranges from 50 to 80 degrees just like we do.

 Worm composting temperatures should always be controlled to the best of your ability at an average between a low of around 5o degrees to about 80 degrees give or take a few degrees for best results.

 Temperature variations outside of this may possibly harm or even kill your worms if not prepared for in advance.

 Over time these composting bins get heavy and extremely hard to move.

-I noticed now with our huge temperature swings taking place with freezing temperatures moving in throughout the country, those keeping the worms outdoors are now trying to find an easy way to move them back indoors.
+With our huge temperature swings taking place with freezing temperatures moving in throughout the country, those keeping the worms outdoors are now trying to find an easy way to move them back indoors.

-The 5 Simple Steps Of The Worm Composting Process
+5 Simple Steps Of The Worm Composting Process